iorobertob/intermusic-file/README.md

 File Block for Moodle
 =====================

 This is a File block for Moodle.
-It allows you to embed a single file from Moodle storage as a block in your page.
+It allows to embed one or many file block in your page.

 The block currently supports embedding audio, video, image and PDF files.
 For files of other types, a link to the file will be shown.